zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 Note: This integration flow uses REST for simplicity.
 You can substitute the REST Adapter trigger connection with any other adapter, such as the FTP Adapter, NetSuite Adapter, ERP Cloud Adapter, available in Oracle Integration

-1. In the navigation pane, click Integrations.
+1. In the navigation pane, click **Integrations**

-2. On the Integrations page, click Create.
+2. On the Integrations page, click **Create**

-3. Select App Driven Orchestration as the style to use.
+3. Select **App Driven Orchestration** as the style to use.
 The Create New Integration dialog is displayed.

-    enter the Name of the integration as per the value given below and then click on create
+    enter the Name of the integration as per the value given below and then click on **Create**
     ```
     <copy>PO Backend</copy>
     ```